fauna/graphql-workshop/content/building/authentication/index.md

       style="fauna"
 />}}

+{{% notice note %}}
-> Notice, we are plugging in the `Signup` component to signup page.
+Notice, we are plugging in the *Signup* component to signup page.
 We do this because it is a good practice not to have API logic in your page level component.
+{{% /notice %}}

 Run the application with npm run dev command and visit [localhost:3000/signup](http://localhost:3000/signup).
 Ensure that the signup page is loading.